Isaac Boakye: 1. FC Nürnberg

 Boakye secured a move to then 2.
 Bundesliga club 1.
 FC Nürnberg in August 2008.
 In debut season with the club, he played 31 league matches and scored 10 goals to push them into the Bundesliga after winning the play-offs round.
-He scored a brace in the in a 3–0 victory over Energie Cottbus in first play-off game which aided their return to top flight.
+He scored a brace in a 3–0 victory over Energie Cottbus in the first play-off game which aided their return to top flight.
 After two and a half years with Nürnberg with 43 league matches, 10 goals and 7 assists, the contract was terminated at his request in December 2010.

 Vålerenga

 On 4 April 2011, Boakye completed a free transfer move to Norwegian first division club Vålerenga Fotball.
 He signed a one-year contract after being without a club for almost four months.
 He was assigned the no. 18 jersey for the season.
-He made his debut on 8 April 2018,after coming on in the 61st minute of a 1–0 loss to Stabæk.
+He made his debut on 8 April 2018, after coming on in the 61st minute of a 1–0 loss to Stabæk.
 His only goal for the club on 17 April 2011, after coming from the bench in the 56th minute to score an equalizer in the 81st minute to help earn a draw against Lillestrøm.